Difficulty

 Disease

-Powdery mildew is the most common disease to affect honeyberries, but sunburn can also be an issue.[2]
+Powdery mildew is the most common disease that affects the honeyberry plant, but sunburn can also be an issue.[2]
 Mildew may exacerbate the problem by causing the leaves to curl, thus exposing their sensitive underside to the sun[2].
-Since honeyberries are one of the first fruit to ripen, the worst of it usually happens after harvest, but too much damage to the leaves may affect productivity the following year.
+Since honeyberries are one of the first fruit to ripen, the worst of it usually happens after harvest, but too much damage to the leaves may affect productivity for the following year.

 Mildew and sunburn have been observed, to varying degrees, in the cold summer, semi-arid climate (BSk) of Saskatoon, Canada[2] at an elevation of ~1500ft.
 In Ohio, where it is warmer and rather humid – but at a much lower elevation – varieties that demonstrated a high level of resistance in Saskatoon were troubled by both afflictions,[2] but it does not mention which were tested.
-This is important since Russian varieties are known for being more susceptible than Japanese varieties, and Japanese varieties developed in the United States are said to have additional resistance.
+This is important since Russian varieties are known for being more susceptible than Japanese varieties, and Japanese varieties developed in the United States are said to be even more resistant.

 Fruit Maturity

 Honeyberries may turn blue and look ripe 2-3 weeks before they are ready to harvest.[1]
-Some varieties will turn dark purple inside when they are fully ripe, while others will remain green.
-Mature berries can hang on the bush for 1 to 2 months in cool summer climates before they become overripe.
-Smaller berries may dehydrate before then.
+Some varieties will turn dark purple inside when they are fully ripe, while others will remain green, and mature berries can hang on the bush for 1 to 2 months in cool summer climates before they become overripe.
+Smaller berries may, however, dehydrate before then.

 Flavor